Creating and managing change requests using Smart IT

 The administrator must ensure that users have the minimum permissions needed to access change management functionality in Smart IT.
 See "Smart IT permissions" in Related topics.

-Risk assessment is based on settings in BMC Remedy IT Service Management.
+Risk assessment is based on settings in BMC Remedy ITSM.
 The administrator must configure risk factor questions and derived risk factors as explained in "Configuring risk assessment" in Related topics.

-The administrator should also configure the change templates, task templates, and task group templates that are needed to implement change requests.
+The administrator also configures the change templates, task templates, and task group templates needed to implement change requests.
 See "Scenarios for creating tickets using Smart IT" in Related topics.

 For standard changes, the administrator should consider creating a service request definition (SRD) that generates a change request automatically.
 This way, the change request can be initiated by submitting a service request through the Smart Recorder.

 If your organization requires custom fields to capture additional data in change requests, the administrator can add those fields to the change wizard.
 For more information, see "Adding custom fields to your views using Smart IT" in Related topics.

 The administrator can configure the attachment criteria, and the supported file extensions in BMC Remedy ITSM, in the Attachment Security tab of the Server Information form.

 Related request types for BMC Change Management and Release Management (BMC Change Management documentation)